Here are my 5 top easy care flowering shrubs

 The “Miss Kim” also starts blooming after the common lilacs have started to fade.
 They have a very strong fragrance; the morning that they first bloom I know because the scent drifts right into the house.

-I have mine planted in line with the corner of my house.
-I have a Knock Out rose planted on each side of the lilac and some low growing perennials in front of it.
+I have my Miss Kim lilac planted in line with the corner of my house.
+On each side, there’s a Knock Out rose bush and in the front a few low-growing perennials

 Hibiscus (Rose of Sharon)